 Lovesgrove, Aberystwyth, SY23 3HP

 Plas Dolau is set in 25 acres just 3 miles from Aberystwyth.
 Ideal for exploring West Wales, walking, cycling, riding, fishing and golf.
 The warm country mansion has mainly dormitory style accommodation for up to 45 people.
 An adjoining Swedish style farmhouse can take another 15.
-Plas Dolau includes meeting rooms, dining rooms, games room & outdoor areas.
+Plas Dolau includes meeting rooms, dining rooms, a games room & outdoor areas.
 Ideally suited for youth groups, field courses, retreats, house parties or individuals.

 Gwastad Agnes Off Panorama Road, Barmouth, Gwynedd, LL42 1DX